A stabilization result for Z/2-harmonic 1-forms by constructing solutions on closed 3-manifolds with long cylindrical necks: The model metric

 According to \mycite{HunsickerMazzeo2005}, there is a Hodge theory for $L^2$-bounded $\Z_2$-harmonic 1-forms on $(M, g_s)$ with $\Sigma$ as singular set.
 To find this $\Z_2$-harmonic 1-form, one picks an element of $H^1_-(\hat{M})$ and chooses a $\Z_2$-antisymmetric smooth representative $\omega \in \Omega^1(\hat{M})$.
 Because the $\Z_2$-antisymmetry forces $\omega$ to be exact on the boundary and neck regions, we can assume that $\omega$ is compactly supported on the interior region.
 To find an harmonic representative, we need to find a $u \in C^\infty(\hat{M})$ that is anti-symmetric and solves $\d^*(\omega + \d u) = 0$.
 Equivalently, $u$ must solve

-According to \mycite{Donaldson2021}, Proposition 3.4, the Laplacian is an isomorphism between suitable Banach spaces and thus $u$ can always be found. \\
+According to \mycite{Donaldson2021}, Proposition 3.4, the Laplacian is an isomorphism between suitable Banach spaces and thus $u$ can always be found.

 In this section we study the regularity properties of the Laplacian.
-Especially, if the Laplacian is an isomorphism, then its inverse is a bounded operator, i.e. there is a constant $C > 0$ such that for all $u$ in the domain of $\Delta$, $\|u \| \le C \|\Delta u \|$.
+Especially, we want to show that in suitable Banach spaces, there is a constant $C > 0$ such that for all $u$ in the domain of $\Delta$, $\|u \| \le C \|\Delta u \|$.
 Our goal in this chapter is to show that $C$ can be chosen uniformly for every parameter $s > 0$.
-As an intermediate step we first show that there are Schauder estimates with uniformly bounded constants. \\
+As an intermediate step we first show that there are regularity estimates with uniformly bounded constants.

-The H\"older norms by \mycite{Donaldson2021} are defined using edge calculus.
-It turns out this is equivalent to the standard H\"older norms with respect to the conformally rescaled, complete metric $g_{\mathrm{cf}} = \tilde{r}^{-2} g_s$ on $\hat{M}$, which on the boundary and neck regions is